ndcbe/.github/profile/README.md

 # University of Notre Dame Chemical and Biomolecular Engineering

-This is a collection of links and repositories of teaching materials developed that have been developed and used in the [Department of Chemical and Biomolecular Engineering at the University of Notre Dame](https://cbe.nd.edu/).
+This is a collection of repositories of open-source computational notebooks that have been developed and used in the [Department of Chemical and Biomolecular Engineering at the University of Notre Dame](https://cbe.nd.edu/).

 * [CBE 20255 Introduction to Chemical Engineering](http://jckantor.github.io/CBE20255/)
 * [CBE 20258/40258/60258 [Advanced] Data and Computing for Engineers](https://ndcbe.github.io/data-and-computing/intro.html)